-Dave Hood is back with another cracking recipe for us all to try.
-Today he’s sharing with us his Bacon Egg and Cheese Quiche Recipe and boy, is it ever tasty?
+Dave is back with another cracking recipe for us to try.
+Today he’s sharing his Bacon Egg and Cheese Quiche Recipe and boy is it tasty!
 It’s perfect for breakfast, lunch, or dinner.

 Made with a store-bought Pie Shell to save time, if you prefer, you can make one from scratch.
-One thing is for sure and that is you are going to love this all-time favorite and so will everyone that you serve it too.
-Let’s take a look at what you are going to need.
+One thing is for sure and that is you are going to love this all-time favorite.

 Bacon Egg And Cheese Quiche Recipe Ingredients